File Management and Organization for Music Production

 - Name of the song

 - Key of Song

 - Some sort of numbering system (e.g. 1, 2, 3 or 1.0, 1.1, 1.2)

 - Short description of significant changes (e.g. vocal tracking, comping, freezing)

 - Name of the person who worked on it, if the files are being shared

-Managing files and being organized is an artform, and one that requires a thoughtful approach.
+File management for music production is an artform, and one that requires a thoughtful approach.
 By tightening your filing practices, the music making process can march forward, unhalted by technical issues or missing files.
 By creating and following a protocol that works for Now You, Future You will be very pleased.